 But…then we have a message from some intelligence personnel that suggest otherwise.

-Gabriel and his BFF Veronica are working a case involving stolen archival documents.
+Gabriel and his working partner/BFF Veronica are working a case involving stolen archival documents.
 They have found out who has been stealing documents from the New York Archival Institute, one Wes Darrell, a city employee.
 Darrell is smuggling the documents out the Institute and selling them online.

 Gabriel and Veronica and documenting evidence inside the Institute, when Gabriel runs across an entry showing Ethan Nelson (his antagonist in The Hanged Man) had visited the Institute to review plans of the New York Foundation of Art and Culture (where Nelson was director, and where Gabriel’s client Raymond Booth was a board member).

 Gabriel asks to take a look at those plans, and photographs them.
 But then Darrell arrives at the Institute and begins harassing Veronica.
 Gabriel stops him, and Darrell appears to lose it–appearing fearful of Gabriel, drawing a gun, and taking an overdose on the spot.
 Gabriel manages to keep him from killing himself.